sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 kubectl apply -f go/deploy/dummy.yaml
 {{< /highlight >}}

-We can test the dummy app using the API.
+You can test the dummy app using the API.

 {{< platformBlock "Linux/macOS" >}}